saheen619/Kafka-Assignment/Solved Kafka Assignment.md

         apply "earliest" offset property in both consumers and run these two consumers from two different terminals.
 Calculate how many records each consumer consumed and printed on the terminal

-      The consumer codes with different group id's are below:
+      The consumer codes with DIFFERENT group id's are below:

       https://github.com/saheen619/Kafka-Assignment/tree/main/Consumer%20Files%20-%20Different%20Group_id